raulh82vlc/raulh82vlc.github.io/_posts/2016-7-2-Movies-Finder.md

 I would like to show you the project:
 [Movies Finder](https://github.com/raulh82vlc/Movies-Finder) on GitHub.

-I am explaining further details at the _README.md_ file about the project itself.
+I am explaining further details at the [README](https://github.com/raulh82vlc/Movies-Finder/blob/master/README.md) file about the project itself.

 But at this post, I would introduce you a little bit about my background regarding *clean architecture*.